SAP-samples/teched2025-AD161/exercises/ex4/README.md

 In this exercise, you will deploy the database model of the xtravels app to a HANA Cloud instance and connect the Data Product entity `Customer` to a BDC tenant.
-You will run the xtravels app in hybrid mode: the app still runs locally on your laptop, but is connected to an HDI container in a HANA Cloud instance.
+You will run the xtravels app in [hybrid mode](https://cap.cloud.sap/docs/advanced/hybrid-testing#hybrid-testing): the app still runs locally on your laptop, but is connected to an HDI container in a HANA Cloud instance.

 This session focuses on the CAP part of the integration with a BDC Data Product.
 Prior to the session, we have already
 * prepared a BDC tenant with the "Customer" Data Product installed
-* created a HANA remote source in the HANA instance, which points to the share
+* created a HANA remote source in the HANA instance, which points to the share (see also [assets/ex4/HANA-setup](../../assets/ex4/HANA-setup.md))
 * created a schema `DP_VT_CUSTOMER` in the HANA instance with virtual tables pointing to the share tables in the BDC tenant.
 * prepared a user-provided service `grantor-dp-admin` in Cloud Foundry that holds credentials for accessing this schema.